bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

 ![image info](/media/addons/blender_kitsu/context_lookdev_tools.jpg)

->**Apply Render Preset**: Consists of a dropdown menu that displays all `.py` files which are present in the `Render Presets Directory` (defined in the addon preferences).
+>**Apply Render Preset**: Consists of a dropdown menu that displays all `.py` files which are present in the `Render Presets Directory` (defined in the add-on preferences).
 Select the `.py` file you want to execute.
 When you hit the `Play` button the `main()` function of the python file will be executed.
 Very useful to quickly switch between different render settings.

 ##### Error System